dariocravero/padrino-websockets/README.md

 Feel free to implement your own backend using, say, EventMachine and submit it! :)

+UPDATE: See the [faye-support](https://github.com/dariocravero/padrino-websockets/tree/faye-support) branch for Thin support (more updats coming on this).

 ## Installation

 Add this line to your application's `Gemfile`: